Louis-Pujol/shell-energy-pytorch/README.md

 - [x] Write pytorch code for shell energy
 - [x] Test: do we obtain the same values on examples ?
 - [ ] Test: do we obtain the same gradients with `torch.autograd` ? -> Yes for membrane enery, not for bending energy...
 - [ ] Benchmark : which one is faster ?
-Does GPU provides an acceleration ? -> Seem to be true for batches
+Does GPU provides an acceleration ? -> Seems to be true for batches - Pytorch implementation is faster for same topology/multiple poses